 - 1. See Table 1 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
 Shaded cells indicate read cycles.
 All others are write cycles. - During unlock and command cycles, when lower address bits are 555 or AAA as shown in table, address bits above A11 are don't care. - 5.
-Unless otherwise noted, address bits A20-A11 are don't cares. - No unlock or command cycles required when device is in read - Reset command is required to return to read mode (or to erase-suspend-read mode if previously in Erase Suspend) when device is in autoselect mode, or if DQ5 goes high while device is providing status information. - Fourth cycle of autoselect command sequence is a read cycle.
+Unless otherwise noted, address bits A21-A11 are don't cares. - No unlock or command cycles required when device is in read mode. - Reset command is required to return to read mode (or to erase-suspend-read mode if previously in Erase Suspend) when device is in autoselect mode, or if DQ5 goes high while device is providing status information. - Fourth cycle of autoselect command sequence is a read cycle.
 Data bits DQ15-DQ8 are don't care.
 See Autoselect Command Sequence section or more information. - 9.
-Device ID must be read in three cycles. - If WP# protects highest address sector, data is 98h for factory locked and 18h for not factory locked.
-If WP# protects lowest
+Device ID must be read in three cycles

-- address sector, data is 88h for factory locked and 08h for not factor locked. - Data is 00h for an unprotected sector group and 01h for a protected sector group. - Total number of cycles in command sequence is determined by number of words written to write buffer.
-Maximum number of cycles in command sequence is 21. - Command sequence resets device for next command after aborted write-to-buffer operation. - Unlock Bypass command is required prior to Unlock Bypass Program command. - 15.
+- 10. If WP# protects highest address sector, data is 98h for factory locked and 18h for not factory locked.
+If WP# protects lowest address sector, data is 88h for factory locked and 08h for not factor locked. - 11.
+Data is 00h for an unprotected sector group and 01h for a protected sector group. - 12.
+Total number of cycles in command sequence is determined by number of bytes written to write buffer.
+Maximum number of cycles in command sequence is 37, including "Program Buffer to Flash" command. - Command sequence resets device for next command after aborted write-to-buffer operation. - 14.
+Unlock Bypass command is required prior to Unlock Bypass Program command. - 15.
 Unlock Bypass Reset command is required to return to read mode when device is in unlock bypass mode. - 16.
 System may read and program in non-erasing sectors, or enter autoselect mode, when in Erase Suspend mode.
-Erase Suspend command is valid only during a sector erase operation. - 17.
-Erase Resume command is valid only during Erase Suspend - Command is valid when device is ready to read array data or when device is in autoselect mode.
+Erase Suspend command is valid only during a sector erase operation. - Erase Resume command is valid only during Erase Suspend mode.